kevinnyeo/wiresharkhomelab/README.md

  We will search the attacker's IP (192.168.56.1) > Statistics > Conversations > TCP > Sort by most packets sent B to A <br/>
  (A being attacker's address and B (192.168.56.103) is likely to be Window Server's IP) <br/>
 <p align="center">
- The port used is 8801, we can confirm this by following the TCP stream which confirms our findings as it looks like files are being <br/>
+ The port used is 8801, we can confirm this by following the TCP stream which confirms our findings as it looks like data are being <br/>
  sent to the attacker. <br/>
 <img src="https://i.imgur.com/sgVCc2L.png" height="80%" width="80%" /><br />
 <img src="https://i.imgur.com/0IoTBLA.png" height="80%" width="80%" /><br />